TT515/Florence_Price_Art_Song_Dataset/README.md

 In the dataset, **oboe** is used as a substitute for the voice part.
 This is consistent with practices in datasets like the [OpenScore Lieder Corpus](https://github.com/MarkGotham/Lieder).
-Note: This may cause visual inconsistencies in PDFs.

 ---